tbruckschlegel/Windows-PE-Image-encryption-/README.md

 ## TLS section
-Thread Local Storage, a simple concept that allows each thread to have a seperate memory section, accesible through a single C++ variable name...
+Thread Local Storage, a simple concept that allows each thread to have a seperate memory section, accesible through a single variable name.

 Stay tunes for code to come!